HumanSignal/label-studio-ml-backend/label_studio_ml/examples/yolo/README.md

 ## Video temporal classification using `TimelineLabels`

-This ML backend supports temporal multi-label video classification for the `TimelineLabels` control tag in Label Studio.
+This ML backend supports temporal multi-label video classification for the [`<TimelineLabels>` control tag](https://labelstud.io/tags/timelinelabels) in Label Studio.
 There are two modes available:
 - **Simple:** In the simple mode, the model uses pre-trained YOLO classes to generate predictions without additional training.
-- **Trainable:** In the [trainable mode](README_TIMELINE_LABELS.md), the model can be trained on custom labels and annotations submitted in Label Studio like a few shot learning way when training is performed on a small number of annotations on the fly.
+- **Trainable:** In the [trainable mode](README_TIMELINE_LABELS.md), the model can be trained on custom labels and annotations submitted in Label Studio using few-shot learning as training is performed on a small number of annotations.

 ### Labeling config